-Ireland’s ‘Wild Atlantic Way’ begins in County Donegal, an area of the Irish Republic that is rich in history, culture, and stunning coastal scenery – perhaps explaining why County Donegal was voted ‘coolest place on the planet’ by National Geographic in 2016!
-This beautiful location is our base for three weeks of deep cultural immersion and experiential learning.
-Not only will you enjoy all of the great activities of regular summer camp, but you will also learn about Irish history and culture, visit awesome and extraordinary places on guided field trips, enjoy fun classes in Irish language, music and arts, and interact with teenagers from all over the globe on our international campus.
-You will engage in group workshops and service projects, visit Northern Ireland and some famous sites associated with civil rights and social justice, and you will be encouraged to use the unique experiences of Ireland to think about global issues such as our culture, environment, conflict resolution, sustainability and community.
-But you also get to try surfing, visit castles, make lots of new friends, climb mountains, speak Gaelic and have more fun than you can imagine.
+Ireland’s ‘Wild Atlantic Way’ begins in County Donegal, an area that is rich in history, culture, and stunning coastal scenery – perhaps explaining why it was voted “coolest place on the planet” by National Geographic in 2016!
+This beautiful location will be your base for three weeks of deep cultural immersion and experiential learning.
+On this college credit program, you’ll learn about Irish history and culture, visit extraordinary places on guided field trips, enjoy fun classes in Irish language, music, and arts, and interact with teenagers from all over the globe.
+You’ll also engage in group workshops and service projects in between visits to Northern Ireland, the capital of Dublin, and some famous sites associated with civil rights and social justice.
+Plus, you and your friends will get to explore castles, make lots of new friends, climb mountains, speak Gaelic, and have more fun than you can imagine!

 Your journey will begin in New York, where you’ll meet the other members of your group before flying off to Dublin.
 Once you arrive, you’ll be welcomed at the airport by local staff and attend an orientation where you’ll learn some essentials about Irish culture.
 Prepare to be overwhelmed by Irish warmth and hospitality as you get to know your new community!

-You’ll live in a dorm at the Adventure Campus in the surf town of Bundoran, in County Donegal.
-You can expect to share a room with other students- the dorms range from 2-bed rooms to 6-bed rooms.
-We have two buildings on campus, which include TV room, a games room, a full climbing and rappelling tower and ropes course, a surf & kayak school and outdoor sports area, a shop, and plenty of space.
-The campus is always supervised by adults, and there are plenty of friendly faces to help you get settled in.
-There are designated times to use the free Wi-Fi, and your parents can contact us or you anytime.
-You have four meals daily – breakfast and supper on campus, and lunch and dinner at local restaurants, and food is healthy and plentiful.
-There is no problem accommodating vegetarians, vegans and other diets.
+During your three weeks in Ireland, you’ll live in a dorm at the Adventure Campus in the surf town of Bundoran.
+You can expect to share a room with other students of the same gender—dorms range from 2-bed rooms to 6-bed rooms.
+The dorm area includes a game room, full climbing and rappelling tower, ropes course, surf and kayak school, and outdoor sports area.
+The campus is always supervised, and there are plenty of friendly faces to help you get settled in.
+You’ll have four meals daily, and the food is healthy and plentiful.
+Breakfast and supper are served on campus, and lunch and dinner will be eaten at local restaurants.
+There is no problem accommodating vegetarians, vegans, and other diets.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.